 The go-to Old Farmer’s Almanac says that despite “low levels of solar activity” that historically translate to cooler temperatures, they believe that “winter will not be extremely cold because of rising temperature trends.”
 Their 2020-21 Winter Map declares Sheets of Sleet in intimidating capital lettering over NJ and PA.
 They claim, “Wet to be the wintertime constant.”
 Wet that translates to messy sleet rather than snow does not make for happy skiers and Frosty enthusiasts; that would be me.

-Then there’s the Farmers Almanac, not to be confused with the Old Farmer’s Almanac though both claim about an 80-85 percent accuracy.
+Then there’s the Farmers Almanac, not to be confused with the Old Farmer’s Almanac though both claim 80-85 percent accuracy.
 Their headline reads: “Cold and snowy in the north—drought in the west.
 And everything crazy in between!
 Which side are you on?”
 Can even weather be taking sides?
 Their 2020-21 Winter Outlook Map for our area reads “Seasonably Cold Wet and White.”
 Yay!
 Then the subtitle– “Winter of the Great Divide.”
 Oh my!

 Is long-range forecasting accurate?